The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Discussion

 \subsection{The relationalist argument}

+One reason for the attractiveness of the background-independent approach is its philosophical background.
+While many scientists consider philosophy as off-topic or irrelevant in scientific articles, others (including the author) think otherwise, and articles in favour of background freedom, like \cite{Smolin}, use philosophical arguments at a prominent place.
+So we think these arguments are worth to be considered here too.

-One reason for the attractiveness of the background-independent approach is it's philosophical background.
-It goes back to the position of Leibniz, who has proposed arguments for a relational view, against an absolute notion of space and time proposed by Newton.
+The philosophical argumentation in favour of a relational, background-free theory goes back to the position of Leibniz, who has proposed arguments for a relational view, against the absolute notion of space and time proposed by Newton.
 A nice introduction, from point of view of the modern background-independent approach, can be found in \cite{Smolin}:

 \begin{quote} ``Leibniz's argument for relationalism was based on two principles, which have been the focus of many books and papers by philosophers to the present day.
 The \emph{principle of sufficient reason} states that it must be possible to give a rational justification for every choice made in the description of nature. \ldots A theory that begins with the choice of a background geometry, among many equally consistent choices, violates this principle.\ldots